pebsconsulting/bach/README.md

 ## Open Standard

-A full formal grammar, given in Greibach Normal Form with lookahead and semantic notation, is given in the source code.

 This is the Python reference implementation of Bach.
-While efficient by the standards of a pure-Python parser, it is hoped that faster implementations, probably written at least partly in C, will become available.
+While efficient by the standards of a pure-Python parser, it is hoped that faster implementations suitable for real-time, probably written at least partly in C, will shortly become available.

+A full formal grammar, given in Greibach Normal Form with lookahead and semantic notation, is given in the source code as an array of tuples.

 Tawesoft Ltd is committed to supporting Bach as an Open Standard.
 At this early stage we invite feedback and comments but, if and as soon as the need arises, we are keen to see democratic and inclusive stewardship of the language.

 ## License

+This license applies to the Bach Python 3.4 Reference Implementation, and associated documentation.
+We do not claim to copyright Bach *as a language*.

     Bach - a general-purpose semantic document markup language

-    Python Reference Implementation

     Copyright © 2017 Ben Golightly <ben@tawesoft.co.uk>
     Copyright © 2017 Tawesoft Ltd <opensource@tawesoft.co.uk>